 Use the following additional resources, in addition to this major map, to complete your graduation plan (Catalog, and your Degree Audit in UAconnect).
 Many students have more than one major, minor, or pre-professional goal that has additional required classes.
+This tool allows you to combine all your educational goals in to one plan.

-This tool allows you u to combine all your educational go als in to one plan.
+more than n one major, minor, or pre-professional goal that has additional required classes.
+This tool allows yo ou to combine all your educational go oals in to one plan.
 High School credit List all Advanced Placement, International Baccalaureate, Dual or Concurrent credit Year Fall Spring Summer Total Year 1 Total 1 st year credit hours (aim for 30): Year 2 Total 2 nd year credit hours (aim for 60): Year 3 Total 3 rd year credit hours (aim for 90): Year 4 Total 4 th year credit hours (Must be at least 120): Do you have All state mir All Major(s), Writing requ Have At leas 24 hours of 30 hours of 283) of Arts and Sciences classes Arkansas.
-This can include courses taken for the 24-l equisite.
+This can include courses taken for the 24- equisite.
 Can include transfer credit.)
-This can includ d 30-hour rules.
+This can inclu d 30-hour rules.